plitof1/Running-HybPiperAnalysis/README.md

   - --readfile   : the name of the .fastq file to compare to the targetfile
         - This fastq file will be downloaded from the NCBI (Nation Library of Medicine's National Center for Biotechnology Information
   - --analysisdir: the path to the species directory you want the analysis to be performed in
        - For example: Czech-Hybseq/Dracula_lotax.
 It will be appended to your 'Home Directory'.
        - The 'Home Directory' is set in the app and depends on OS.
        - It will be something like /{directory}/{subdir}/Botany/Analysis
-        - Therefore the fully qualified species dir will be: /{directory}/{subdir}/Botany/Analysis/Czech-Hybseq/Dracula_lotax
+       - Therefore the fully qualified species dir will be: /{directory}/{subdir}/Botany/Analysis/Czech-Hybseq/Dracula_lotax  For example: /users/_loginname_//Botany/Analysis/Czech-Hybseq/Dracula_lotax

 Optional options
   - --datadir: Default {analysisdir}/data